 Nadia Sophie Seiler Rare Materials Residency

-DC Concert Orchestra
+DC Chamber Music Orchestra

 Nadia’s talent and dedication to ensemble performance led her to becoming one of the founding members of what began as the DC Chamber Music Orchestra Society, and is now the DC Concert Orchestra.
 The Orchestra receives an annual grant focused on capacity building and music education.